|Note: This paper is based

 In addition, the General Social Interaction Cycle also transpires at another level, within each individual participant.
 According to the Doctrine of Reciprocal Determinism, behavior does not simply affect the person toward whom it is directed; it also feeds back to affect the person who emitted the behavior.
 The Actor may have wondered if she had the nerve, and the skill, to ask a man for a date.
 Now she knows that she does (Bandura calls this kind of knowledge self-efficacy expectations).
 Similarly, the Target may never have had to negotiate overlapping dating relationships.
 Now he knows he can do this -- or else he's put himself in a situation where he has to learn how.

-any event, each participant in this social interaction is behaving in accordance
+participant in this social interaction is behaving in

-other's behavior, and his or her own.
-And it's these individual construals,
+behavior, and his or her own.
+And it's these

 Viewed broadly, "social cognition" embraces everything about the cognitive mediation of social interaction.
 But viewed more narrowly, social cognition refers to cognition of social objects -- people (including ourselves), the social situations in which we encounter them, and the interpersonal behaviors that transpire in those situations.
 Paraphrasing Jerome Bruner and Renato Tagiuri (J. Bruner & Tagiuri, 1954) (see also Tagiuri & Petrullo, 1958), social cognition places the "'knowing of people' in the wider theoretical context of how we know the environment generally".
 As such, the notional syllabus for a course in social cognition would look very much like that of a course in cognitive psychology, including perception, memory, categorization, judgment, language, learning, intelligence, development, and neuroscience (Kihlstrom & Park, 2002) -- except that the focus would be on people and what they do.